PolicyServer/PolicyServer.Local/README.md

 This repo contains a simplified version of PolicyServer, but has all the necessary code to implement the authorization pattern we are recommending.

-This library does not have the advanced features of PolicyServer like hierarchical policies, client/server separation, management APIs, caching, auditing etc.
+This library does not have the advanced features of PolicyServer like hierarchical policies, client/server separation, management APIs, caching, auditing etc., but is syntax-compatible with its "big brother".
+This allows upgrading if you want without having to change your code.

 ## Defining an authorization policy
 The authorization policy is defined as a JSON document (typically in `appsettings.json`).
 In the policy you can define two things